-Today I’ve come across this article with the title “Why you should remove Google Analytics from your site”.
-Immediately I was intrigued, because, me as a performance marketer, I only know good reasons to use Google Analytics, not to remove it.
+Today I came across the article “Why you should remove Google Analytics from your site”.
+Immediately I was intrigued because, as a performance marketer, I only know good reasons to use Google Analytics, not to remove it.

-After I read the article I was surprised of the amount of incompetency, fear mongering and insignificancy.
+After I read the article, I was surprised by the amount of incompetency, fear-mongering, and insignificance.

-I don’t like to label someone that way without giving a good explanation.
-So let me explain in the next paragraphs why I label this person as incompetent and fear mongering, and give you some food for thought around this entire topic (web analytics and Google Analytics in particular).
+I wouldn’t say I like to label someone that way without giving a good explanation.
+So let me explain in the following paragraphs why I label this person as incompetent and fear-mongering and give you some food for thought around this entire topic (web analytics and Google Analytics in particular).

-I will do this by rebutting the author’s main claims and give you some additional concepts on how this entire topic can be dissected.
-My hope is that you get a broader view in order for you to be able to better assess what is good for your particular situation.
+I will do this by rebutting the author’s central claims and giving you some additional concepts on how this entire topic can be dissected.
+I hope that you get a broader view for you to be able to assess better what is suitable for your particular situation.

 Claim 1: It’s owned by Google, the largest ad-tech company in the world

 It is true.
 Not much I can say about that.
-Except that Google probably has done a really good job to get there.
+Except that Google probably has done an excellent job to get there.

 Claim 2: [Google is a] company with a business model that loves to devour all the personal data it can get access to.

-It seems the author tries to build an arc here, starting to use language that suggests something really bad is happening here, by using the word ‘devour’.
-This is a hefty word and suggests Google is doing something really bad.
-But what kind of personal data does Google Analytics gather and analyse?
-Cookies, IPs and the visitor behaviour on the website.
-It does not gather credit card details, names or any data that could be used to identify a specific person.
-Also Google Analytics allows to anonymize IPs out of the box.
+It seems the author tries to build an arc here, starting to use language that suggests something terrible is happening here by using the word "devour".
+This is a big word and suggests Google is doing something terrible.
+But what kind of personal data does Google Analytics gather and analyze?
+Cookies, IPs, and visitor behavior on the website.
+It does not collect credit card details, names, or any data that could be used to identify a specific person.
+Their policies strictly mandate avoiding sending PII to Google Analytics.
+Also, Google Analytics allows us to anonymize IPs out of the box.

-Now, someone could argue that collecting even cookies and IPs is far too much.
+Someone could argue that collecting even cookies and IPs are far too much.
 Please read on.
 You might change your opinion on that, maybe not.

-This is simply not true.
-The Google Analytics script loads asynchronously and therefore cannot affect the speed on how fast the underlying website is loaded and rendered.
-By now every beginner web developer should know this.
+The Google Analytics script loads asynchronously and, therefore, practically cannot affect the speed of how fast the underlying website is loaded and rendered.
+By now, every beginner web developer should know this.
 The fact that the author makes this claim only lets him glow as incompetent in my eyes.